aosabook/500lines/pedometer/chapter.md

   erb :upload
 end

-# TODO
-# - Is file sanitized here?
-We don't want to be passing around untrusted data, especially not if it's touching the filesystem.
-post '/create' do
+especially not if it's touching the filesystem. post '/create' do begin
-  begin
     @upload = Upload.create(